mistnim/sales-taxes-problem/README.md

 # sales-taxes-problem

-To run the test on linux do
+To run the test on linux run

     $ lua test.lua